 Humanities › Issues Overview of Minimum Wage in Canada Minimim Wage Rates in Canada by Province and Territory Share Flipboard Email Print Mark Harwood/The Image Bank/Getty Images Issues Canadian Government The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Terrorism Race Relations Immigration Crime & Punishment Animal Rights View More by Susan Munroe Susan Munroe, a public affairs and communications professional, has lived and worked in Canada for more than 30 years.
 Updated April 27, 2019 When Canada's federal minimum wage laws governing all 10 provinces and three territories were eliminated in 1996, the minimum hourly wage rates for experienced adult workers were set by the provinces and territories themselves.
 These minimum wage rates have periodically changed, and the new minimum wage laws usually take effect in either April or October.
 Exceptions to Canada's Minimum Wage Some circumstances circumvent the general minimum wage, applying different minimums to some workers.
 In Nova Scotia, for example, employers can pay an "inexperienced minimum wage" to workers for the first three months of employment if they have less than three months prior experience in a field; that wage is 50 cents lower than the general minimum wage.
 Similarly, in Ontario, the minimum wage for students is 70 cents less than the general minimum wage.
 Different work situations affect the minimum wage in some provinces, too.
 In Quebec, the minimum wage for all workers who receive tips is $9.45, which is $1.80 less than the minimum wage of general workers, and the minimum wage for liquor servers in British Columbia is $9.60, more than $1 lower than the general minimum wage.
 Manitoba has separate minimum wages for security guards ($13.40 per hour in October 2017) and construction workers, whose pay depends on the type of work and experience.
 Liquor servers in Ontario earn $1.50 less than the minimum wage but home workers earn $1.20 more.
 Minimum Weekly and Monthly Wages Not all occupations are covered by the general hourly minimum wage.
 Alberta, for example, passed a three-stage wage increase for sales workers, from $486 per week in 2016 to $542 per week in 2017 and $598 per week in 2018.
 The province did the same with live-in domestic workers, raising the 2016 wage from $2,316 per month to $2,582 per month in 2017, and to $2,848 per month in 2018.
 Examples of Minimum Wage Increases in Canada Most provinces have periodically revised minimum wage rates since Canada's federal mandates were eliminated.
 For example, in 2017 Saskatchewan tied its minimum wage to the Consumer Price Index, which adjusts for the costs of goods and services, and plans to announce on June 30 each year any change to the minimum wage, which will then take effect on Oct.
 1 of the same year.
 In the first fiscal year of this plan, the 2016 minimum wage of $10.72 was raised to $10.96 in 2017.
 Other local governments have scheduled similar increases based on other criteria.
 Alberta scheduled its $12.20 rate to rise to $13.60 on Oct.
 1, 2017, the same date Manitoba ($11 to $11.15), Newfoundland ($10.75 to $11) and Ontario ($11.40 to $11.60) scheduled minimum wage rate hikes.
 Province General Wage More Employment Standards Alberta $13.60 Alberta Human Services BC $10.85 B.C.
-Ministry of Jobs, Tourism and Skills Training Manitoba $11.15 Manitoba Family Services and Labour New Brunswick $11.00 New Brunswick Employment Standards Newfoundland $11.00 Labour Relations Agency NWT $12.50 Education, Culture and Employment Nova Scotia $10.85 Labour and Advanced Education Nunavut $13.00 Ontario $11.60 Ministry of Labour PEI $11.25 Environment, Labour and Justice Quebec $11.25 Commission des normes du travail Saskatchewan $10.96 Saskatchewan Labour Standards Yukon $11.32 Employment Standards Continue Reading All About The US Federal Minimum Wage Do You Know the Sales Tax Rate in Your Province?
-The Impact of an Increase in the Minimum Wage These Members of Congress Want to Abolish Minimum Wage 10 Reasons Raising the Minimum Wage Can Hurt the Economy At What Age Can You Legally Buy Cigarettes (and Smoke) in Canada?
-Why Do Conservatives Oppose Higher Minimum Wages?
+Ministry of Jobs, Tourism and Skills Training Manitoba $11.15 Manitoba Family Services and Labour New Brunswick $11.00 New Brunswick Employment Standards Newfoundland $11.00 Labour Relations Agency NWT $12.50 Education, Culture and Employment Nova Scotia $10.85 Labour and Advanced Education Nunavut $13.00 Ontario $11.60 Ministry of Labour PEI $11.25 Environment, Labour and Justice Quebec $11.25 Commission des normes du travail Saskatchewan $10.96 Saskatchewan Labour Standards Yukon $11.32 Employment Standards Continue Reading The Impact of an Increase in the Minimum Wage Do You Know the Sales Tax Rate in Your Province?
+At What Age Can You Legally Buy Cigarettes (and Smoke) in Canada?
 What Does Age of Majority Mean in Canada?
-Why Would Employers Set Wages Higher Than the Market Demands?
-Bringing Alcohol Home: Customs Regulations for Canadians What You Can Expect to Earn In Architecture What Are the Abbreviations for Canada's 13 Provinces and Territories?
-All About Canada's Provincial Legislative Assemblies How Much Alcohol Are Visitors Actually Allowed to Bring Into Canada?
-What's the Legal Drinking Age Across Canada?
-Who's Allowed to Vote in Canada's Three Types of Elections?
+All About The US Federal Minimum Wage Canada's Legal Drinking Age Changes Depending on Where You Are All About Canada's Provincial Legislative Assemblies How Much Alcohol Are Visitors Actually Allowed to Bring Into Canada?
+What Are the Abbreviations for Canada's 13 Provinces and Territories?
+How an Academic Plan of Study Can Lead to Student Improvement Canadian Provinces and Territories Translated to French Official Flower Emblems of the Provinces and Territories of Canada When Did Canadian Provinces Join the Confederation?
+These Are the 5 Living People Who Have Served as U.S. President Key Facts About Canada's Provinces and Territories Who's Allowed to Vote in Canada's Three Types of Elections?